TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 Deadline Alert

-MSCA Postdoctoral Fellowships run one call per year — the 2026 deadline is typically in September.
-Applications must be submitted through the EU Funding & Tenders Portal.
-Preparation of a competitive application takes 3–6 months — if you are targeting the 2026 call, start your proposal now.
+MSCA Postdoctoral Fellowships run one call per year — the 2026 deadline falls in mid-September (verify the exact date in the current MSCA Work Programme published by REA).
+Applications must be submitted through the EU Funding & Tenders Portal by the host institution, not the researcher directly.
+Competitive proposals take 3–6 months to develop properly: if you are targeting the 2026 call, supervisor agreement and proposal drafting should already be underway.

 Summary